 What if I want a plush feel but still need support?

-Look for a mattress with softer comfort layers over a stronger support core, or for zoned support that is softer under the shoulders and firmer through the waist and hips.
-Research on customized and adjustable mattresses suggests this is often a better solution than choosing a globally softer mattress.
+Look for softer comfort layers over a stronger support core, or for zoned support that gives more under the shoulders and stays steadier through the waist and hips.
+In both the research and our testing, that setup is usually more reliable than making the whole bed softer.

 Should heavier sleepers avoid soft mattresses?

-Usually, yes, or at least they should be cautious.
-Heavier bodies compress comfort layers more deeply, so a soft mattress can behave much softer in practice than it does in the showroom.
-Current guidance and body-shape research both point heavier sleepers toward firmer support and lighter sleepers toward softer support.
+Usually yes, or at least they should be careful.
+Heavier bodies compress comfort layers more deeply, so a soft mattress often behaves much softer in real use than it did in the showroom.

 FAQs